wtho/avro-decorators/README.md

       // reference your models here
       { class: Fruit }
     ],
-    // each referenced model will be written to a file
+    // each referenced model will be written to a avsc file
     outDir: 'src/example/schemas'
   }